Frequently Asked Questions

 How do I contact my regional police academy to determine classes offered and dates of training?

-I only worked 6 weeks during a year, do I need 20 hours of training?
+I only worked 6 weeks during the year.
+Do I need to get my annually required 20 hours of training including Firearms Requalification and Use of Deadly Force?

 Is it the responsibility of the employing agency to insure sworn personnel complete the annual 20 hour training requirement?

-If an officer attends a job related seminar or out-of-state training course, will this count toward the annual 20 hour training requirement?
+If an officer attends a law enforcement, communications, or jail seminar or out-of-state training course, will this count toward the annual 20 hour training requirement or be recorded on the officer's POST training history?

-Yes, to get credit for this type of training the officer must submit, to POST, a copy of the course completion certificate with his/her social security number written on the certificate along with documentation indicating the number of hours of training (agenda).
-Click here to download the required cover sheet.
+POST certified officers can get POST training credit by submitting a copy of their completion certificate or other completion documentation along with the number of training hours completed (agenda).
+Click here to download the required training cover sheet.

 Who is responsible for maintaining an officer's training record?

 The individual officer is responsible for maintaining a record of his/her training hours.
-Neither POST nor the regional academies will necessarily have records of all training an officer completes; for this reason, it is suggested each officer keep a folder with copies of certificates of completion, etc. documenting received training.
-Such documentation will insure an officer's actions are in compliance with the law, should an arrest or warrant be questioned in the courts.
+Neither POST nor the POST certified academies will necessarily have records of all training an officer completes; for this reason, it is suggested each officer keep a folder with copies of certificates of completion, training transcripts, dates/hours/topics of training recorded, etc for the purpose of documenting received training.
+Such documentation will insure that an officer's actions regarding their training are in compliance with Georgia law.
+Officers have the ability to check their POST training records quickly using the POST Data Gateway system.
+If an officer does not see training that was recently completed entered into the POST Data Gateway system in a span of two weeks after completion, the officer should contact the instructor for the course to question why the course has not been timely entered.

 If an officer makes up the hours during the following year, does he/she regain the power of arrest?